 28 July 2002: Arsenal signed Gilberto Silva for just £4.5m.
 The low fee came because Atlético Mineiro had not paid their players, were banned from transfer deals, and there were problems getting the work permit despite the fact he went on to captain Brazil.

 28 July 2008: In a knock about pre-season friendly against Burgenland XI, Bendtner scored four in the first half and Vela three in the second as Arsenal won 10-2

 28 July 2014: Alex Forbes died.
-After finishing as a player he had worked with the coaching team at Arsenal training the reserves and A team, before emigrating to South Africa when he coached school children.
-He was the last survivor of the 1950 FA Cup team,
+After finishing as a player he had worked with the coaching team at Arsenal training the reserves and A team, before emigrating to South Africa where he coached school children.
+He was the last survivor of the 1950 FA Cup team.

 28 July 2014: Calum Chambers signed from Southampton for £16m.
 He came as a full back, but there was soon talk that he could also play central defender or defensive midfield.
 He played 23 times for Arsenal in his first season – more than in his entire Southampton career before this.